The largest tropical forest on Earth is disappearing at an alarming rate.

 The Munduruku together with the riverine communities are fighting the barrage which is threatening their very existence.

-Photographs taken during the shooting of “Amazonia Dammed”.
+Photographs taken during the production the documentary “Amazonia Dammed”.